toptal/haste-server/README.md

 ### Redis

-To use redis storage you must install the redis package in npm globall using
+To use redis storage you must install the redis package in npm

-`npm install redis --global`
+`npm install redis`

 Once you've done that, your config section should look like: